 So, you know exactly how squirrels are getting in and out of your attic.
 Because squirrels love to annoy humans (that may or may not be factual), the squirrels invading your home found the perfect spot to enter and exit—the teeny tiny space in the roof overhang of your attic.
 Normal size traps won’t fit.
 You need the WCS Shorty Tube Trap Squirrel Trap.
 At only 7.5” long, it is perfect for cramped attic or roof spaces such as frequented corners or gutters where lethal traps are required but difficult to set and bait.
 Again, no bait needed as squirrels won’t be able to resist this hidey-hole.

-If you prefer a high tech squirrel traps and wish to kill squirrels instantly, which is more kind than making any creature suffer, try the If the PestZilla Electronic Rat Trap.
+If you prefer a high tech squirrel traps and wish to kill squirrels instantly, which is more kind than making any creature suffer, try the Victor M2 Smart-Kill Wifi Electronic Trap.
 When a squirrel enters the trap a surge of electricity kills the squirrel.
-But, this is an indoor-use-only trap as it is powered by either the plug-in adapter (included) or batteries (not included).
-Depending on where squirrel traps in your attic are needed, proximity to electric outlets, and whether wire damage caused by squirrels chewing on wires is visible will determine your preferred power source option.
-If you see wire damage, do not use the adapter option until a certified electrician repairs the damage.
+But, this is an indoor-use-only trap as it is powered by batteries (not included).
+An added bonus of this sweet trap is that it sends “kill alerts” to your phone when a rodent is trapped.
+No more forgetting about the trap until a dead, rotting squirrel reminds you.

 Quick notes on poison.